Clutter comes in all shapes and sizes. To help better organize your home and life, take the quiz below and learn your Clutterer Personality Type.

-A. Every room is clean and organized, but your closets are overflowing
+A. Every room is clean and organized, but your closets are overflowing.

-B. Your rooms are full of piles — stacked books, paper and receipts
+B. Your rooms are full of piles — stacked books, paper and receipts.

-C. Every drawer is an “everything drawer” filled with cords, remotes and batteries
+C. Every drawer is an “everything drawer” filled with cords, remotes and batteries.

-D. Your refrigerator is covered with invitations, photos and art projects
+D. Your refrigerator is covered with invitations, photos and art projects.

-E. You can’t park your car in your garage because it’s filled with other stuff
+E. You can’t park your car in your garage because it’s filled with other stuff.

-Your Clutterer Type
+Your Clutterer Personality Type

-A. The Behind-Closed-Doors Clutterer
+A. The Behind Closed Doors Clutterer

-Your home appears to be in order, until someone looks closely.
+Your home appears to be in order until someone looks closely.
 You take the “out of sight, out of mind” approach.
-You avoid major decluttering projects and instead store items in areas like your closet, laundry room and garage.
+You avoid major decluttering projects and instead store items in areas like your closet, laundry room, and garage.

-Your solution: Stay on top of clutter.
+Your solution: Stay on top of the clutter.
 Create a chore schedule and make time to clean.
 Organize regularly to prevent clutter.

 B. The Intelligent Collector

 You buy books and keep books — even if you never read them.
 You love learning and enjoy surrounding yourself with knowledge.
-You may have piles and piles of clutter, but you look smarter than the average clutterer.
+You may have piles and clutter, but you look smarter than the average clutterer.

 C. The Techie Clutterer

 You’re the go-to guy or gal when it comes to anything electronic.
-You have bins filled with old devices, gadgets and accessories — including all the cases, cords and cables.
+You have bins filled with old devices, gadgets, and accessories — including all the cases, cords, and cables.